commonpike/fairpost/README.md

 ```
 fairpost.js schedule-next-post
 ```
 The next post can then be `scheduled`.
-For each platform this just updates the json file in one post to set the status to scheduled, and set the schedule date.
+For each platform, if there is not already a scheduled post, this will update the json file in one post to set the status to scheduled, and set the schedule date.
 By default the date will be `FAIRPOST_FEED_INTERVAL` days after the last post for that platform, or `now`, whichever is latest.

 ## Publish
 ```